 Facing teen alcoholism can be difficult for any family.
 Even when the teen who is abusing alcohol is ready and willing to accept help, the battle can be tough.
 If the family needs to stage an intervention in order to get the teen to accept help, it can be even more challenging.

 Not all teens abuse alcohol the same way.
 Some teens only drink occasionally or in social situations.
 A small percentage of teen drinkers drink heavily and frequently.
 These teens are more likely to become alcoholics.
-That’s why it’s important to intervene early.
-Teens who use alcohol are at increased risk for underperforming in school, participating in a dangerous sexual activity, such as unprotected sex,or being involved in a drunk driving accident.
+This is why it’s important to intervene early.
+Teens who use alcohol are at increased risk for underperforming in school, participating in a dangerous sexual activity—such as unprotected sex—,or being involved in a drunk driving accident.
 Additionally, teens who abuse alcohol are more likely to be victimized by assault or other crimes.
 There is some evidence that the mental and emotional development of teens can be permanently affected by early alcohol abuse.

 If your teen is abusing alcohol, it is unlikely that he or she will volunteer it.
 However, there are some symptoms of alcohol use that you can be aware of that may help you determine if your teen is using alcohol.